trimble-oss/modus-web-components/CONTRIBUTING.md

 2. From the `./angular-workspace/projects/trimble-oss/modus-angular-components` directory, run `npm i`.
 3. From the `./angular-workspace` directory, run `npm i`.
 4. From the `./angular-workspace` directory, run `npm run build`.
-5. From the newly generated `./angular-workspace/dist/trimble-oss/modus-angular-components` directory, run `npm run publish`.
+5. From the newly generated `./angular-workspace/dist/trimble-oss/modus-angular-components` directory, run `npm publish`.

 ### React